zecookiez/LeetCoder/README.md

 ## Note:
 This repo is made so that I can track my progress starting January 2019 with the goal being at least 1 question per day.
 Most problems will be solved using C++ with the exception of Shell and Database questions.
 I will also try to comment my code as much as possible to make it more readable for future reference.

+As my goal for 2019, I am aiming to learn C++ throughout these challenges and get familiar using git when working with Github.
+Runtime is not my main focus, however I will try to solve as many problems in the optimal time and memory complexity as possible.

 In order to sort the table below (since Github doesn't allow it as of now), install the following:

 1. Tampermonkey